ankraft/onem2m-jupyter-notebooks/README.md

 #### Configuration

-Please change the configuration in the file [config.py](config.py) according to your setup.
-Normally, it shouldn't be necessary to change this when using the vanilla configuration from the *Eclipse om2m* installation.
+Please change the configuration in the file [config.py](src/config.py) according to your setup.
+Normally, it shouldn't be necessary to change this when you are using the provided CSE and notification server.

 - **basename** : The basename of the CSE.
 - **url** : The URL of the CSE we want to connect to in the examples in the notebooks.